raindevelopment/ca/README.md

-> rainyLaws apply
+> rainyLaws apply;
-> RLIC-NK1
+> RLIC-NK1;
-> this is a private project which is served as inspiritation or as a codebase, it is not free software.
+> this is a private project which is served as inspiritation or as a codebase, it is not free software.;